olivier-2018/dt-exercises/_instructions_mooc/04-ModCon/41-intro-quiz.md

 [x] The perception, planning, and control modules

 [explanation]
 For historical reasons, there is some ambiguity on the use of the term "control systems" (or just "controls").
-Technically it would relate only to the design of the actual controller block, but it has become to be a synecdoche for the whole agent design.
+Technically, it would relate only to the design of the actual controller block, but it has become a synecdoche for the whole agent design.
 [explanation]